teambit/bit-docker/README.md

 # Bit-docker

 A dockerfile setup to run your own [Bit](https://www.github.com/teambit/bit) server.
-If you want to setup a bare-bone Bit remote server without this dockerfile, please refer to [this guide]](https://docs.bit.dev/docs/bit-server).
+If you want to setup a bare-bone Bit remote server without Docker, please refer to [this guide](https://docs.bit.dev/docs/bit-server).

-## What's inside

-- All prerequisite.
-- Bit installation and server setup.
-- SSH authentication setup.

 ## Setting up a Bit server using docker

-> note - you need to have docker installed on your machine.

 1. Clone this repository.
     `git clone git@github.com:teambit/bit-docker.git`